-- not to assert compliance with ASAE 4400 if the requirements are not met; - not issue a modified report or emphasis of matter but instead report all errors or exceptions in the factual findings even if they are subsequently rectified; - exclude wording from the report of factual findings which may indicate that assurance is being provided; and - states in the report of factual findings that the responsibility for determining the adequacy of the agreed-upon assurance procedures is that of the engaging party.
+- take responsibility for overall quality control and apply quality control procedures on the engagement, including the engagement team's compliance with ethical requirements; - satisfy themselves that the engagement team and any experts collectively have competence and capabilities to conduct the procedures; - take responsibility for the direction, supervision and performance of the engagement and the accurate reporting of factual findings and when using the work of others, evaluate the findings communicated and the adequacy of their work. - document matters with respect to compliance with ethical requirements, independence requirements, acceptance and continuance of client relationships and acceptance of the engagement; - request amended terms of engagement if alternative or further procedures are to be conducted; - o not assess the findings or provide a conclusion or opinion; - not issue a modified report or emphasis of matter but instead report all errors or exceptions in the factual findings even if they are subsequently rectified; - exclude wording from the report of factual findings which may indicate that assurance is being provided; and - state in the report of factual findings that the responsibility for determining the adequacy of the agreed-upon procedures is that of the engaging party.

-Compliance with this Standard on Assurance Engagements ASAE 4400 enables compliance with ISRS 4400.
+Compliance with this Standard on Related Services ASRS 4400 enables compliance with ISRS 4400.

-Differentiating factors between agreed-upon assurance procedures engagements and assurance engagements
+Differentiating factors between agreed-upon procedures engagements and assurance engagements